ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### By-Class Perfomance with Test Dataset

 By-class metrics can also be computed if a `classId` is passed to the `Model.measure()` method.
-In this case, the model is made to predict if input image is or is not the sign associated with `classId`, instead of predicting the actual `classId` number.
+Instead of predicting the `classId` number of an input image, the model is made to predict if input image is or is not the traffic sign associated with `classId`.
 The labels and predictions are thus set like below:

 ```python
 tf_classId  = tf.constant(classId, tf.int64)